-I am indebted to a variety of people for contributions to this class.
-Those whose syllabi I have taken readings, ideas, and (in one case) a unit title from include Andrew Goldstone, Johanna Drucker, Lev Manovich, Jason Heppler, and Ted Underwood.
+Those whose syllabi I have taken readings, ideas, and (in one case) a unit title from include Andrew Goldstone, Johanna Drucker, Lev Manovich, Jason Heppler, Lauren Klein, Maria Antoniak, and Ted Underwood.

-I've leaned especially heavily on Ryan Cordell's 2017 offering of a version of this course at Northeastern University.
+I've leaned especially heavily in some places on Ryan Cordell's 2017 offering of a version of this course at Northeastern University.
 Thanks also to the graduate students who took it in 2015 and 2019 at that institution.